lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/hippocampus/configure_run_brainregion_preconf_model_data/configure_run_brainregion_preconf_model_data.rst

 -  ``View`` the details page of the simulation.

 -  ``Analyse`` will open a form to configure the parameters before executing the analysis on the supercomputer

-   -  *Title*: Title of the job UPDATE TEXT
+   -  *Title*: Title of the job
    -  *Analysis*: Type of analysis to run
    -  *Population*: Population cells used for the simulation
    -  *Report*: Report created by the simulation